 We all have the one friend who stresses us out, or that one client who pushes all the wrong buttons or the big passion project we would love to work on..
 Add to that the chores we dread, and it’s a recipe for unhappiness, frustration and a serious lack of motivation.
 But it doesn’t have to be!

-Step 1: Get rid of thoughts and to do’s that drain you (and how to know if you should stick it out or discard)
+Step 1: Get rid of thoughts and to do’s that drain you

 Before we automatically start discarding, let’s not assume that because something stresses us out, we should discard it.
 It’s worth reflecting that sometimes we dread the things we actually love the most – perhaps because so much is at stake when one is emotionally (and financially) invested.